- Enterprise Blockchain Features You Must Know

-Elements, like Know Your Customer or Anti Money Laundering, which are otherwise optional in a public blockchain system, becomes on the face important when the setup in question is that of an enterprise.
+Elements like Know Your Customer or Anti Money Laundering, which are otherwise optional in a public blockchain system, become important when the setup in question is that of an enterprise.

-While Blockchain in itself comes with the promise of heightened security and hack-proof system, when the data and information is something as private as that used by enterprises, it becomes almost mandatory to ensure that extra levels of security are added in your blockchain for business setup.
+While blockchain in itself comes with the promise of heightened security and hack-proof system, when the data and information is something as private as that used by enterprises, it becomes almost mandatory to ensure that extra levels of security are added to your blockchain for business setup.

-Amount of transactions per second happening on Blockchain also varies greatly between public and permissioned blockchain system.
-While in case of public blockchain the number of transactions is generally more scalable and the need to scale with respect to the nodes which can participate in a consensus protocol is higher, the throughput time is lower.
+The amount of transactions happening every second on blockchain varies greatly between public and permissioned blockchain systems.
+While in the case of public blockchain, the number of transactions is generally more scalable.
+Also, the nodes which can participate in a consensus protocol is generally higher due to scalability, which definitely impacts the throughput time, making it lower.

-The requirement set that we just talked about has created an influx of demand that the Blockchain industry has abided by them in offering Private and Permissioned Blockchain platforms that are devised around these enterprise requirements and demands.
+The requirement set that we just discussed has created an influx of demand that the Blockchain industry has abided by them in offering Private and Permissioned Blockchain platforms that are devised around these enterprise requirements and demands.

 Here are the platforms that are most commonly considered for developing blockchain use cases by the Enterprise Blockchain Solution Companies around the globe –

 There has been an increase in the number of blockchain platforms as they continue to accelerate and support the development of blockchain-based applications.
 Here are a few enterprise blockchain platforms that are commonly used currently to develop innovative blockchain applications in business.